junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 Dean frowns deeper.
 "Does that mean your grace is going to drain soon?
 Does that mean..." he doesn't finish the sentence but he doesn't have to.

 "No, Dean.
 I'm not going to die, not immediately anyway," Cas says, trying hard to make his voice sound convincing, soothing -- he tried anyway.
 "It will only make me more human, for the time being.
-And eventually, maybe truly turn into human, I'm not sure."
+And eventually, maybe truly turn into a human, I'm not sure."

 He yawns again, and goes to pour a fresh mug of coffee from the kitchen coffee machine.

 Dean watches him, realizing he's lost count of how many times the coffee pot has been refilled.
 His voice quieter than ever, "That means you'll need sleep."

 The fear to sleep.
 The endless coffee.
-The stubborn insistence of sitting in the kitchen deep into the night instead of going back to his room.
+The stubborn insistence on sitting in the kitchen deep into the night instead of going back to his room.
 That explains it all.

 "I'll be fine, Dean."
 Cas gulps down the coffee with a wince.
-He doesn't seem to enjoy any of the coffee's flavor anymore, he is just trying to ingest all the caffein he needs to resist the inevitable sleep.
+He doesn't seem to enjoy any of the coffee's flavor anymore, he is just trying to ingest all the caffeine he needs to resist the inevitable sleep.

 "You're tired as hell, and you need sleep."
 Dean points out the elephant in the room.
 "It's killing you."